Virtual Machines¶

 AMD-V = Basic hardware virtualization and host separation support.

-AMD-Vi = I/O pass-through support.
+AMD-Vi = I/O passthrough support.

 Check for Intel or AMD virtualization support.
 If a result is found, then virtualization is supported by the processor but may still need to be enabled via the motherboard BIOS.